Skip to content

 Verify Task 6

 You should be able to verify the atomic directory rename by listing the file system contents.
-The archived-sales directory should exist with the data inside it, proving the metadata structure updated instantly without copying files:
+The archived-sales directory should exist with the data inside it, proving the metadata structure updated through a metadata-only rename without copying files:

 Terminal window